Identification of fixations and saccades in eye-tracking data using adaptive threshold-based method: Results

 Overall frame-wise accuracy and class-wise precision, recall, and F1-scores for fixations and saccades are summarized visually in Fig.~\ref{fig:alg_performance}.
-All algorithms slightly over-classify fixations compared to the ground truth proportion of 92\%.
-Across both tasks, I-VT attains the highest overall accuracy and preserves near-complete recovery of fixations, while providing the strongest compromise between saccade precision and recall.
+Because the datasets are strongly fixation-dominated ($\sim$92\%), overall accuracy is driven primarily by fixation performance and is therefore secondary for model comparison.
+We treat the saccade F1-score ($\mathrm{F1}_S$) as the primary metric, and interpret accuracy only as a contextual summary.
+Under noise-free conditions, I-VT achieves the highest $\mathrm{F1}_S$ among the three methods (Random Pixel: $\mathrm{F1}_S=0.51$; Waldo: $\mathrm{F1}_S=0.54$), compared with I-AVT (0.46, 0.53) and I-DT (0.42, 0.48) (Table~\ref{tab:merged_ivt}~-~\ref{tab:merged_idt}).
+Under increasing noise, all methods show declining $\mathrm{F1}_S$, with adaptive thresholding partially mitigating the degradation, but with a pronounced trade-off for I-DT where fixation performance remains high while saccade detection becomes conservative at high $\sigma$ (Table~\ref{tab:merged_idt} and Fig.~\ref{fig:f1_comparison}).
+All algorithms slightly over-classify fixations compared to the reference label proportion of 92\%.
+Across both tasks, I-VT generally showed strong rare-event performance while maintaining high fixation performance.
 I-AVT maintains high fixation performance but under-detects saccades, leading to low saccade F1-scores despite its use of directional information.
 I-DT shows a pronounced fixation bias, with the highest fixation proportions and low saccade recall, reflecting the tendency of the dispersion criterion to group short saccades into longer fixation segments.
-Taken together, the results indicate that I-VT offers the most balanced performance among the three methods when evaluated against the EyeLink labels.
+Taken together, the results indicate that I-VT provides a favorable overall balance among the three methods when evaluated against the EyeLink labels, although the relative differences between methods depend on task and noise condition.
+Both the optimal thresholds and obtained $K$-ratio minima showed significant inter-participant differences.
+The adaptive I-VT algorithm in particular showed consistently high intraclass correlations, with ICC(1,1) values of 0.688 and 0.728 for the Random Pixel and Waldo task thresholds, respectively, and 0.816 and 0.853, respectively, for their $K$-ratios (see Appendix \ref{app:icc}).

-The effect of added Gaussian noise ($\sigma$ = 0-50 pixels) was examined both with the original threshold (rapid degradation) -- cf. Tabs.~\ref{tab:noise_fixed_RP}-\ref{tab:merged_idt} in the supplementary section -- and with thresholds re-optimized at each noise level via the $K$-ratio.
-See Fig.~\ref{fig:noise_analysis}.